 see G. Harman, ‘The Third table’, 100 Notes – 100 Thoughts No.085, dOCUMENTA 13 (2012), Harman’s starting point is Eddington’s two tables – the one we experience in everyday life and the one described by physics – discussed in A. Eddington’s 1927 Gifford lectures.
 And, Immaterialism: Objects and Social Theory (John Wiley & Sons, 2016) where he adopts the theory of evolutionary symbiosis in order to understand the transformation of social objects.

-Reassembling the Social (Oxford University Press, 2005), Bruno Latour and, Pandora’s Hope: Essays on the Reality of Science Studies (Harvard University Press, 1999), Bruno Latour.
-Through disavowing the imagined entity, the ‘Social’, Latour traces the emergence and evolution of various non-human ‘actors’ and the networks they form.
-Through painstaking reconstruction of events he shows how things often conceived of as inanimate act in the world and often evade easy or definite categorisation.
+Reassembling the Social (Oxford University Press, 2005), Bruno Latour Through disavowing the imagined entity, the ‘Social’, Latour traces the emergence and evolution of various non-human ‘actors’ and the networks they form.
+Using historical and contemporary examples he painstaking reconstruction of events showing how things often conceived of as inanimate act in the world and often evade easy or definite categorisation, for example see Pandora’s Hope: Essays on the Reality of Science Studies (Harvard University Press, 1999), for a dissection of science in practice and teh emergence of new actors the world.
+In the Modes of Existence project he attempts to trace where different types of network cross, see An Inquiry into Modes of Existence: An Anthropology of the Moderns (Cambridge, MA.: Harvard University Press, 2013).

 Essays in Radical Empiricism (1912), William James, posits that the world is made up of neither matter nor thought but pure experience and A Pluralistic Universe (1909), William James, argues that generalised concepts distort our view of reality.